What's the cost of a home survey?

 Like most professionals, surveyors charge for their time, so the larger or more complicated the property, the more time is required for conducting the survey and completing their report.

-Some survey types, such as a Condition Survey, or the RICS HomeBuyer Report, are limited in scope, and have a standardised format, so are consequently the cheapest to carry out, usually ranging between £300-£700 for a "typical" home of standardised construction.
+Some survey types, such as the RICS Condition Survey, or the RICS HomeBuyer Report, are limited in scope, and have a standardised format, so are consequently the cheapest to carry out, usually ranging between £300-£700 for a "typical" home of standardised construction.

-If you have an older property, or one of non-standard construction, or if you have concerns about any particular aspect of the property, a HomeBuyer survey may not be sufficient, and a more detailed report - a Building or Full Structural Survey may be your better option.
+If you have an older property, or one of non-standard construction, or if you have concerns about any particular aspect of the property, a HomeBuyer survey may not be sufficient, and a more detailed report - a full Building Survey, also commonly referred to as a Structural Survey, may be your better option.